serge-sans-paille/pythran-stories/content/2016-12-10-pythran-typing.rst

 ``None``, thus marking ``n`` as ``Optional[int]``, which does not work, because ``range`` expects an ``int``!

-The solution we adopt is to make type inference control-flow sensitive.
+The solution we have adopted is to make type inference control-flow sensitive.
 When meeting an ``if``, we generate a new copy of the variable environment for each branch, and we *merge* (not *unify*) the environments.